minneelyyyy/lamm/README.md

 ```
 # Applies a function to any value
 :. apply : f x f x
-	apply 'sqrt 9  # => 3
+	apply \sqrt 9  # => 3

 # Applies a function f which maps an Int to an Int to x
 :. apply'int ?: f Int -> Int ?. x Int -> Int f x
-	apply'int 'sqrt 36  # => 6
+	apply'int \sqrt 36  # => 6
 ```

 The `:` operator inside of a function prototype tells Lamm that this argument must be a function where every argument and it's return type are all `Any`.
 This means that `: f` is essentially syntactic sugar for `?: f Any -> Any`.
-Also, in order to pass a function to a function, you must use the `'` operator, which tells Lamm not to call the function.
+Also, in order to pass a function to a function, you must use the `\` operator, which tells Lamm not to call the function.

 And off course, `:` and `?:` in function prototypes can also be extended depending on the number of arguments the function must take.